 on study abroad.

 Visit the UCC Ghana website for a view of the campus, its history, programs, courses, and facilities.

 Applications and inquiries should be directed to SUNY College at Oneonta Office of International Education only.
 A completed SUNY Overseas Academic Programs Application is due to the OIE by February 15th for Fall Semester; September 13th for

 Duration and Cost

-Study for the Fall, Spring or Academic Year.
+Study for the Fall or Spring semester.
 Cost for the program is affordable and value-added for in-state and out-of-state residents.

 Semester Cost Sheet

-A faculty led, January intersession program is periodically held and offers lectures from faculty at several Universities, the Cape Coast, Kumasi, and Legon, on African oral literatures, dance, film, poetry, and the history of Ghana, with a focus on the impact of the European slave trade on West Africa.
+A faculty-led program is periodically held and offers lectures from faculty at several Universities, the Cape Coast, Kumasi, and Legon, on African oral literatures, dance, film, poetry, and the history of Ghana, with a focus on the impact of the European slave trade on West Africa.
 Consult with the Department of Africana and Latino Studies for more details or visit their website.

 Open to SUNY students from all campuses and all majors.
 Eligibility for studying at UCC Ghana includes sophomore status or above with a cumulative GPA of 2.0 or higher.